cappuccino/cappuccino.org/source/learn/xcode-basics.html.markdown

 ### Conversion

 When your UI is ready, we need to convert the Xib file into a Cib file.
 XcodeCapp will do it automatically for us.
 Every time you save a change to the Xib file, XcodeCapp will convert it automatically.

-You will be noticed by an user notification if something went bad during the conversation.
+You will be noticed by a user notification if something goes wrong during the conversion.

 ![](xcode/xcode7.png)

-XcodeCapp will give you more informations about the current errors.
-When having erros or warning the icon will turn to orange.
+XcodeCapp will give you more information about any current errors.
+When there are errors or warnings, the icon will turn orange.

 ![](xcode/xcode9.png)

 In the operations tab you can see what XcodeCapp is currently processing.
-At any moment you can cancel an operation.
+You can cancel any ongoing operations.

 ![](xcode/xcode15.png)